amanjpro/sbt-deploy-plugin/README.md

 - `targetDistributionDir` expects a `java.io.File`, and defaults to:
   `distribution/target`.
 This is where the fat jars exist.
+- `prepareForTarball` a boolean flag to specify if the jar should end directly in the target dir or be prepared for inclusion in the tarball, i.e. should end in the lib directory as accustomed by AdGear, defaults to `false`.
 - `distributionProjectName` expects a `java.lang.String`, and defaults to the name of the project that enables this plugin.
 This is used to customize the name of the final tarball.